How do cyber attacks usually start in small businesses?

 The next step is to review who has access.
 Important questions include which accounts are administrators, whether MFA or passkeys are in use, whether passwords are reused, which third party apps have been approved, and whether former staff, old suppliers or unused tools still have access.

-It is also important to check recovery.
-Backups should not depend only on the same account or platform they are protecting.
-Recovery methods, emergency contacts, domain access, admin access and supplier details should be known before an incident occurs.
+It is also important to review recoverability and business continuity.
+Backups should not depend only on the same account, device or platform they are intended to protect.
+Recovery accounts, domain access, administrative credentials, supplier details and emergency contacts should be known before an incident occurs.

 These checks do not guarantee protection.
 They help reduce avoidable exposure and make it easier to respond if something unexpected happens.